quintel/turbine/README.md

 ### Directed Graph

-Turbine is a directed graph, which means that the connection between two *nodes* have a direction: it either goes from A to B or reversed.
+Turbine is a directed graph, which means that the connection between two *nodes* have a direction: it either goes from A to B or the other way round.

 ## Start!